-In the latest analysis, both Daya Bay [139] and RENO [140] report results constraining masssquared difference as well as the mixing angle by using both relative $\bar{\nu}e$ rate and energy spectra information.
-Double Chooz has reported the first analysis based on both far and near detectors [141] for the mixing angle, using neutron capture on any elements (primarily gadolinium and hydrogen) to increase the effective target mass.
+Both Daya Bay [146] and RENO [137] report results constraining mass-squared difference as well as the mixing angle by using both relative $\bar{\nu}e$ rate and energy spectra information.
+Double Chooz has reported the analysis based on both far and near detectors [138] for the mixing angle, using neutron capture on any elements (primarily gadolinium and hydrogen) to increase the effective target mass.
 Figure 14.8 shows the energy spectra of the prompt signals observed in the far detector of three experiments.

-In all three experiments as well as in the NEOS experiment [142], an excess of $\bar{\nu}e$ events over expected energy spectrum have been observed around 5 MeV as mentioned earlier.
+In all three experiments, an excess of $\bar{\nu}e$ events over the expected energy spectrum has been observed around 5 MeV, as mentioned earlier.
 This excess is observed in both near and far detectors and scales with the reactor power.
-Thanks to the cancellation between the near and far detectors, the neutrino oscillation measurements are not affected in multi-detector setup.
+Thanks to the cancellation between the near and far detectors, the neutrino oscillation measurements are not affected in a multi-detector setup.

-With a baseline of $\sim 50$ km and an excellent energy measurement, reactor antineutrino experiments have significant sensitivity to the mass ordering.
-The JUNO experiment [157] aims to determine the mass ordering with this technique as its primary goal.
-It can also provide precision measurements of neutrino mixing parameters as well as a broad non-oscillation science program.
-The JUNO detector, which is under construction, will consist of 20 kt liquid scintillator and be located at 53 km from two nuclear power plants in China.
+With a baseline of ~ 50 km and an excellent energy measurement, reactor antineutrino experiments have significant sensitivity to the mass ordering.
+The JUNO detector, which is under construction, will consist of a 20 kt liquid scintillator and be located at 53 km from two nuclear power plants in China [147].
+The JUNO experiment aims to determine the mass ordering with